The Best Butter Chicken Masala Recipe (Murgh Makhani) with a delicious Makhani Sauce! Try it once to know why it's a family and kid favorite.

-Heat a pan on medium heat and add oil + half a stick of butter.
-Add chopped raw chicken and 1 tbsp of butter chicken masala.
+- Heat a pan on medium heat and add butter.
+Add chopped raw chicken and 1 tablespoon of butter chicken masala.
 Mix and cook with no lid.

-Cover the pot and simmer on medium high for about 5-7 minutes.
-Taste check and add salt according to your liking.
+- Cover the pot and simmer on medium/low heat for about 5 minutes.
+Taste test and add salt according to your liking.
 At this point adjust sugar and red chili powder measurement as well.

-Garnish with extra cilantro.
+- Garnish with a handful of cilantro.
 Let it rest for at least 5 minutes (uncovered) before serving.

-TIP: the longer it cools the thicker the sauce will get it.
-This also tastes great as leftovers and freezes well.
+- TIP: the longer it cools the thicker the sauce will get it.

 - Use more or less heavy cream based on your preference.
-The color of the curry will vary based on how much you use.
+The color of the curry will change according to how much is used.

 - I prefer chicken breast or tenders over dark meat for this recipe.